Alakuloinen/vermarium/README.md

 The user can select any creature by mouse clicking close to it and observe its individual phenotype parameters as well as its species genotype in form of a number which actually says nothing but can be saved and reused.

 Calculations are accelerated by a custom and hardly optimal QThread-based thread manager, still making a significant increase in speed comparing to asingle-threaded version.
-There is also an OpenMP version of the routine but it's either not optimized or simply useless in such a short timesteps since the only thing it speeds up is the CPU cooler.
+There is also an OpenMP version of the routine but either I do it wrong or it's simply useless in such a short timesteps since the only thing it speeds up is the CPU cooler.